 To Store a name: value pairs with a variable:

 XATTR ADD VAR variable_name(attribute_name=attribute_value);

 SAS output is the result of executing SAS programs.
 Most SAS procedures and some DATA step applications produce output.

 There are three types of SAS output:

 - SAS Procedure output file

 SAS Log file

 The SAS log file is generated when a SAS program is executed.
 It contains information about the processing of SAS statements.
-Notes are written to the SAS log along with any applicable error or warning messages as each program steps executes.
+Notes are written to the SAS log, and any applicable error or warning messages as each program step executes.